-Elm showcases latest innovative solutions at Supply Chain and Logistics Conference 2024
+Elm Showcases Latest Innovative Solutions At Supply Chain And Logistics Conference 2024

-(MENAFN- Orient Planet Group) Riyadh, KSA, 17 December 2024: Elm, the digital solutions pioneer, participated as a strategic partner in the 6th edition of the Supply Chain and Logistics Conference 2024, which was held on December 15 and 16 at the Hilton Riyadh Hotel.
+(MENAFN- Mid-East Info) Elm, the digital solutions pioneer, participated as a strategic partner in the 6th edition of the supply chain and Logistics conference 2024, which was held on December 15 and 16 at the Hilton Riyadh Hotel.

+Elm's participation aimed to highlight its innovative projects that provide integrated supply

 “The conference also presented an opportunity to learn about emerging market trends and identify new challenges and developments in the field of supply chains, thereby strengthening Elm's capacity to develop products and services that meet the shifting market demands.
 By presenting our range of technical solutions and success stories at the conference, we further solidified our standing as a leader in the technology industry and an advocate for digital transformation in the Kingdom,” Al Arifi added.